m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 While LLMs can process large amounts of text, they all have "token" limits.
 Tokens are the way LLMs break down your message.
-There's no easy way to predict how many tokens are used in a conversation, but in English a rough guide is that a token matches about 3/4 of a word, and each unit of punctuation is often a token too.
+There's no easy way to predict how many tokens are used in a conversation, but in English a token is typically about 3/4 of a word, and each unit of punctuation is often a token too.

-LLM pricing is usually basedo on the numbers of tokens used, so the more tokens you use, the more expensive the prompt is.
+LLM pricing is usually based on the numbers of tokens used, so the more tokens you use, the more expensive the prompt is.

 For best results: